MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-app-user-based-auth-faq.md

 ## Will the current worker sign-in page change or be removed?

-The worker sign-in page is required for some authentication scenarios, but can be skipped for others (such as when you have a [default user ID](mobile-device-work-users.md#set-wma-users) set for the warehouse worker account).
+Although the worker sign-in page is required in some authentication scenarios, it can be skipped in others (for example, when a [default user ID](mobile-device-work-users.md#set-wma-users) is set for the warehouse worker account).
 For more information, see [Scenarios for managing devices, Microsoft Entra ID users, and mobile device users](warehouse-app-authenticate-user-based.md#scenarios).

 ## How can I sign out a device?